Amid COVID rise in Washington, White House celebrates Judge Jackson confirmation

 Black women are a key Democratic constituency and helped propel Biden to the Democratic presidential nomination in 2020 with a win in the South Carolina primary.

-Biden is suffering in opinion polls, thanks in part to high inflation and concerns about the pandemic, and Jackson's confirmation could be a needed jolt to excite Black voters and other left-leaning voters head of the November midterm elections, when Democrats risk losing control of one or both houses of Congress.
+Biden is suffering in opinion polls, thanks in part to high inflation and concerns about the pandemic, and Jackson's confirmation could be a needed jolt to excite Black voters and other left-leaning constituents ahead of the November midterm elections, when Democrats risk losing control of one or both houses of Congress.

-Biden and Jackson will deliver remarks on Friday at 12:15 pm ET (1615 GMT) on the White House South Lawn.
+Biden and Jackson will deliver remarks at 12:15 pm ET (1615 GMT) on the White House South Lawn.

+The White House said it had invited Jackson’s family, current and former justices of the Supreme Court, members of Biden's cabinet, U.S. senators who voted to confirm Jackson, Democratic House leaders, labor leaders and advocacy groups.

 House Speaker Nancy Pelosi tested positive on Thursday morning, after appearing with Biden at crowded indoor events on Tuesday and Wednesday.
 Commerce Department Secretary Gina Raimondo and House Democrat Adam Schiff also got positive results back in recent days.